veroandreo/foss4g2022_grass4rs/README.md

 and visualization of results.

 We will start with some basic GRASS concepts, but we'll assume Python and remote sensing basic knowledge.

-Furthermore, **participants should install the needed software and download the data in advance**.
+:exclamation: **Participants should install the needed software and download the data in advance**.

 ## Workshop overview